island-lang/island-lang.github.io/README.md

 			break // break out of the loop without advancing the read position else try
 			results |= accept any
-			// `results` acts similarly to a named return variable
+			// 'results' acts similarly to a named return variable
 			// It can be incrementally updated,
 			// However, it can only be read when assigned back to itself
 ```